Pluto (Disney): Origin

+Pluto, as "Rover", in The Picnic (1930), his first appearance as a friendly pet.

 The character of Pluto originated with animator Norm Ferguson, who came to the Disney Studio in 1929.
 Ferguson is credited with introducing the animation principle of "follow through and overlapping action": where different parts of the body move at different times and speeds compared to the main action.
 Ferguson first introduced this technique in the Silly Symphony short Frolicking Fish (released May 8, 1930): where he animated a trio of dancing fish, and offset the movement of their fins, having them "drag" along with the main body's movement.
 This gave the characters a more flowing and natural movement than in most other animation of that time.
 Walt Disney was so impressed with Ferguson's work on Frolicking Fish, that he ordered all of his animators study the scene.

 Shortly after completing his work on Frolicking Fish, Disney assigned Ferguson to work on the Mickey Mouse cartoon The Chain Gang (released on September 5, 1930); where Mickey is portrayed as a prisoner who escapes from jail, and is pursued by two nameless bloodhounds.
 Ferguson was tasked with animating a scene where Mickey runs towards the camera and is followed by the two bloodhounds, who sniff Mickey's trail, look up, snort, and bark at the camera.
 According to Frank Thomas and Ollie Johnston, when describing this scene to Ferguson, Disney reminisced about different dogs he grew up with as a child, and acted out their mannerisms (much to the staff's amusement), which Ferguson would then translate into his animation.

 When animating the scene, Ferguson applied his principle of "follow through and overlapping action" to the jowls of the dogs, which gave them surprisingly lifelike movement for the time.
 Animation historian Michael Barrier wrote about the scene: